 Hmmm, if Ted is willing to spend his principle, he could retire at 55 with $500,000 in his portfolio and live on ($35,000+$12,000) = $47,000 per year.
 Hmmm.

 Ok, ok, I know...
-As Ted spends down his principle it generates less income each year.
+As Ted spends down his principal it generates less income each year.
 He can't really retire at 55 with $500,000 in the bank, but Ted doesn't need to die with $700,000 in the bank either.
 Somewhere in between those two points there is an age / net worth pair that tells Ted to leave his job and start living the good life.
 Ted can either work his financial plan to retire at 65 or do a bit more precise math - maybe pay someone to help? - and retire years early.
 The Quicken Premium retirement planner really helps you to see how this works.
+So will a for-fee financial planning professional.

 Oh God, work after retirement you say?
 What kind of idiot is writing these pages?
 What if working an easy, stress free job part-time for 10 years meant that you could retire five years sooner?
 Five years of playing with your kids.
 Five years of three day weekends.
 Five years of every afternoon at the beach.
 Five years of reading ten books a month.
 If that's what I have to do, then I say, "bring on the work".